 |Alibaba Cloud storage service||Statically provisioned volume||Dynamically provisioned volume||Deployed by default||Features||Scenarios|

 |Disk||Supported||Supported||Yes||Non-shared storage.
 A disk can be mounted only to one node.||

 |NAS||Supported||Supported||Yes||Shared storage that provides high performance and high throughput.||

-Note OSS buckets are mounted by using ossfs, which is implemented as a filesystem in the user space (FUSE).
-The write performance is limited when you use OSS buckets as volumes.
-We recommend that you use other storage media as volumes in scenarios that require high write performance.
+Note OSS buckets are mounted by using ossfs, which is implemented as a file system in user space (FUSE).
+The write performance is limited when you use OSS volumes.
+We recommend that you use other storage volumes in scenarios that require high write performance.

 |CPFS||Supported||Supported||No||Shared storage that features high performance and high bandwidth.||

 - A PV is a piece of storage in the cluster.
 A PV has a lifecycle that is independent of the pod that uses the PV.
-Different types of PV can be created based on different StorageClasses.
+Different types of PV can be created based on different types of StorageClass.

 - A PVC is a request for storage in the cluster.
 PVs are node resources consumed by pods.
-PVCs are claims that consume PV resources.
+PVCs are claims that consume PVs.
 When PVs are insufficient, PVCs can dynamically provision PVs.